Prasannas544/new-repoo/README.md

 ## Changes to be made
 Use SMTP configuration for sending email

-Change the Email Address in globalemail at line 5 in action.php
+Change the Email Address in globalemail to localhost email at line 5 in action.php

 Create A database with "testdb" name